How To Add Legal Pages To Your WordPress Site

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress powered site.
-You can have legal pages installed and set up on your site in less than one minute and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your sites.
+The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress site.
+You can have legal pages installed and set up on your site in less than one minute and the license allows you to install and use this plugin on all of your sites.

 Important

-If hiring a lawyer to create your legal pages is out of your budget, then consider implementing at least some basic type of legal protection on your site until you can afford legal services.
+If hiring a lawyer to create your online legal documentation is out of your budget, then at least consider implementing some basic type of legal protection on your website until you can afford to hire a solicitor.

-Download the FREE Legal Pages Generator tool below, or choose one of the better solutions we discuss in this article, such as using legal documents, or a legal pages plugin - see section below.
+Download the FREE Legal Pages Generator tool below, or consider choosing one of the better solutions we discuss in this article, such as using attorney-prepared legal documents, or a WordPress plugin - see section below.

 (Legal Pages Generator Software)

-Legal Pages Generator quickly generates necessary legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and Earnings Disclaimer.
+Legal Pages Generator quickly generates basic legal documents for your website including ToS, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.

 Useful Information

-Legal Disclaimer: Once again, please note that we are not lawyers and we do not provide legal advice on our website.
-Do your own due diligence and consult legal experts to ensure that your website is compliant with the law wherever your business is based.
+Legal Disclaimer: Once again, please note that we are not lawyers and we offer no legal advice.
+You must do your own due diligence and consult legal experts to ensure that your website is compliant with the law in your country or region.

-Below is a useful list of sites we recommend you visit to better understand what your site may require to remain compliant and meet legal obligations:
+Below is a time-saving list of additional sites we recommend you visit to help you better understand what your business requires to remain compliant and meet its legal requirements and guidelines:

 In Addition …

-Hopefully, this article has helped you understand the importance of having a compliant website.
-Use the information provided above to quickly add all necessary legal pages to your WordPress website or blog using inexpensive methods and resources.
+We hope you have found this article useful and that it has helped you understand the importance of having a legally compliant website.
+Use the information presented above to quickly add all necessary legal pages to your WordPress website or blog.